gtrxAC/gxarch/README.md

 ### `0x0000 - 0xDFFF` 56k RAM/ROM
  * ROM is loaded at `0x0000`.

-### `0xE000 - 0xEFFF` 4k save RAM - not implemented
+### `0xE000 - 0xEFFF` 4k save RAM
  * The contents of this memory range are saved to a file after exiting.
+If the entire memory range is blank and a save file doesn't already exist, or if the `--nosave` command line argument is specified, the file is not created.

 ### `0xF000 - 0xF3E8` screen memory
  * 1000 bytes from left to right, top to bottom, creating a 320 × 200 image of 40 × 25 tiles, 8 × 8 pixels each.